benw8989/Third-Year-Project/README.md

 To view the project you can see it here on this URL (will be updated soon)

-To view my dissertation unzip file, and it will be contained inside the test folder as a pdf file.
+To view my dissertation click on the PDF named Copy of Ben_Wilson.2016-04-17.040457 (1).pdf .